 SaaS will be a very important part of our business once we have product-market fit, and it’s clear that more organizations will move to SaaS tools over the next decade.
 However, there is still a large need for companies to manage their own data tooling in their own environments due to privacy, security, and compliance needs.
 Because of this, we aim to make a great product for both sets of users.
 There should be no SaaS-only features as we believe the self-managed experience should be just as good as SaaS.
 By focusing on self-managed scenarios for the time being, and keeping our SaaS in mind, we will build an inclusive solution that works for all users.

 Meltano currently adds value to its plugins in three areas.
 First by bringing in package management functionality that enables easy and automatic installation, configuration, and deployment.
 Second, by introducing critical DataOps capabilities that enable more effective collaboration, experimentation, and increased confidence in all output.
 And third, by creating meaningful abstractions and integrations between plugins that make it easy to create cross-plugin workflows with automatic data and configuration exchange.
-Taken together, this means that adopting Meltano as your DataOps OS and foundation of your data stack makes it greater than the sum of its parts.
+Taken together, this means that adopting Meltano as your DataOps platform infrastructure and the foundation of your modern data stack makes it greater than the sum of its parts.

 We’ve shown with Singer that we’re adding value in all three of these areas, but we need to improve in the third area when it comes to our support for dbt and Airflow.
 As we continue to bring the value of DataOps to more parts of the data stack, we will also improve the integrations between plugins to unlock even more value than each plugin provides alone.